Outer Banks Vacation Rentals

 Local Gas Stations and Grocery Stores can be found in the following locations:

-• Nags Head/Kill Devil Hills - Food Lion, Harris Teeter, Stop N Shop, Shell, Kangaroo Express
+• Nags Head/Kill Devil Hills - Food Lion, Publix, Harris Teeter, Wawa, Stop N Shop, Shell, Kangaroo Express

-• Southern Shores/Kitty Hawk/Duck - Food Lion, Harris Teeter, Han-Dee Hugo’s, BP
+• Southern Shores/Kitty Hawk/Duck - Food Lion, Harris Teeter, Walmart, Han-Dee Hugo’s, BP

 • Corolla/4x4 - Food Lion, Harris Teeter, Shell, O.B.
-Gas & Convenience, Winks of Corolla
+Gas & Convenience, Corolla Convenience

 If a hurricane is imminent, please refer to the following local media outlets for up-to-date information regarding mandatory evacuations: